prattmic/F4OS/README.md

 needs to be flashed on the chip it was built for, most likely using the raw binary.

-`make flash` is provided to automate the process of flashing the OS, for supported boards and debuggers.
+`make burn` is provided to automate the process of flashing the OS, for supported boards and debuggers.
 It simply calls a script in the chip directory, which is responsible for flashing.